schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 address space have been "reserved for future use" for decades.
 The future has arrived.

-This memo reclassifies multiple underused address blocks as globally routable unicast address space.
+This memo updates [@!RFC6890], reclassifying multiple underused address blocks as globally routable unicast address space.

 {mainmatter}